phalcon/documentation/docs/environments-devilbox.md

 Furthermore, the Devilbox provides an identical and reproducible development environment for different host operating systems.

-This example will use `phalcon` to install Phalcon from within the Devilbox PHP container.
+This example uses Composer to install Phalcon from within the Devilbox PHP container.
 After completing the steps listed below, you will have a working Phalcon setup ready to be served via HTTP and HTTPS.

 ## Configuration